MAvRK7/Audio-Summarization-of-Speech/README.md

 Keywords: Audio source separation, SepFormer, ConvTasNet, Adaptive noise reduction, Audio transcription, Summarization

-This project has been submitted to the International Conference on Signal Processing and Integrated Networks (SPIN 2025) and is under review
+This project has been accepted in the International Conference on Signal Processing and Integrated Networks (SPIN 2025)